-(Last Updated on : 24/06/2013)
+(Last Updated on : 14/11/2016)

 Costumes of Jammu and Kashmir

 and intricate designs, which reflect the richness of the culture and landscape of the region.
 Their clothing is designed to counter the cold climate of the region.
-It has been historically seen that the early Aryan
+Most of the garments are made of wool

 Costumes of Jammu and Kashmir for Men

-are common among Muslim men.
+Pathani Suit: The Pathani Suit, also referred to as Khan-dress, is popular among men, especially in Srinagar.
+Turbans are common among Muslim men.
 Skull caps are prevalent, especially among the peasants and the Karakuli and fur skull caps with the Pashmina shawls worn by men often symbolise royal lineage.

-The Pashmina shawls are made from traditional woollen textiles which are obtained from mountain goat.
+Pashmina Shawls: The Pashmina shawls are made from traditional woollen textiles which are obtained from mountain goat.
 Intricate work is done on both sides of these shawls.
 The special Kashmiri embroidery work, Kasida, is done in such a manner that the patterns appear on both sides of the fabric uniformly.

 Costumes of Jammu and Kashmir for Women

 Pheran is the prominent attire for Kashmiri women as well.
 Traditionally, there are Poots and Pherans, comprising two robes that are placed atop the other.
 Pheran worn by women usually has Zari embroidery on the hem line, around pockets and mostly on the collar area.
 Pherans worn by the Muslim women are traditionally characterised by their broad sleeves and reach up to the knees.
 However, the Hindus of Jammu and Kashmir wear their Pherans long, stretching up to their feet with narrowed down sleeves.
-Often, the Pherans are wrapped tightly by a piece of creased cloth called Lungi.
-The Hindu women wear a headdress called Taranga, stitched to a suspended cap and it narrows down at the back, towards the heels.
+Often, the Pherans are wrapped tightly by a piece of creased cloth called Lungi

+Taranga: The Hindu women wear a headdress called Taranga, stitched to a suspended cap and it narrows down at the back, towards the heels.
 Taranga is an integral part of the wedding attire among Hindus.

-Pheran is accompanied by red headgears known as Kasaba.
+Kasaba: Pheran is accompanied by red headgears known as Kasaba.
 Kasaba is stitched in the form of a turban and is pinned together by ornaments and silver brooches.
 A pin-scarf suspended from Kasaba descends towards the shoulder.
 It is worn by Muslim women as a part of their regular attire.